Buy Your Way

 Pay for What You Need

 There are times when a buyer or seller doesn’t need all the services that a traditional agent has to offer.
 You might be purchasing a home that belongs to a friend or family member and just need someone to execute contracts and manage the transaction.
-Or, you might be selling and need an MLS listing.
-Or need an expert opinion on the condition and marketability of your home.
+Or, you might need an expert opinion on the condition and marketability of your home.

 The internet has made it possible for a subset of buyers and sellers to conduct some real estate activities on their own or with minimal assistance from a real estate agent.